xStarbound/xStarbound/README.md

 The following mods are _NOT_ compatible with xStarbound:

 - [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — would work if it didn't have an explicit StarExtensions check.
-- [Bottinator22's mods](https://steamcommunity.com/profiles/76561197964469434/myworkshopfiles/?appid=211820) — these have issues with xStarbound's Lua sandbox.
+- [Abyssal Fragment Tech](https://steamcommunity.com/sharedfiles/filedetails/?id=3376261728) — this still has issues with xStarbound's Lua sandbox.
 - [Cheap as Dirt](https://steamcommunity.com/sharedfiles/filedetails/?id=3302756487) — not compatible with xStarbound for stupid reasons.
 No compatibility patch is planned.
 - [Classic Quickbar](https://steamcommunity.com/sharedfiles/filedetails/?id=2957136802) ([GitHub](https://github.com/bongus-jive/classic-quickbar)) — not compatible with xStarbound's Lua sandbox.
 - [Cumulative Dynamic Lights](https://steamcommunity.com/sharedfiles/filedetails/?id=3444407977) — not compatible because it depends on OpenStarbound's lighting system changes.